shopware5/devdocs/source/developers-guide/shopware-5-plugin-update-guide/index.md

 Notice: Template extensions for the responsive template are loaded via the inheritance hierarchy based on the file system.
 Therefore, this template should be extends via {extends file = ".."}.

-The SwagExample1/Resources/views/responsive/frontend/detail/index.tpl file serve only as entry points into the original template.
-The source code for displaying the top seller sliders and the banner element, which was previously located directly in the extended template file, has now been made available globally in a separate template file, and is now simply included by both templates.
+The SwagExample1/Resources/views/frontend/detail/index.tpl file serve only as entry points into the original template.
+The source code for displaying the top seller sliders and the banner element, which was previously located directly in the extended template file, has now been made available globally in a separate template file, and is now simply included by the template.
 This has the following advantages:

     Avoid duplicate source code
     Extensible plugin template for other developers